kenshoo/metrics-play/README.md

 An implementation of the [metrics-servlet](http://metrics.codahale.com/manual/servlets/) as a play2 controller.

-Exports all metrics as a json document
+It xports all registered metrics as a json document.

-Add a mapping to the controller to conf/routes file
+To enable the controller add a mapping to conf/routes file

      GET     /admin/metrics              com.kenshoo.play.metrics.MetricsController.metrics